-A consensus estimate is that the worldwide addressable market for Health IT will exceed US\$24 billion by 2015.
-In light of this opportunity, a number of health care providers have embarked on various technology business ventures that show strong signals of the need for innovation in this space:
+The North American health IT market is forecast to reach \$31.3 billion by 2017.5 In light of this opportunity, a number of health care providers have embarked on various technology business ventures that show strong signals of the need for innovation in this space:

-The timing is right to forge a new approach to enabling broader innovation in health information technology - leveraging the cloud is the key.
+The timing is right to forge a new approach to enabling broader innovation in health information technology - leveraging the cloud is a key.
 However, given the nature of the challenges in health care, a novel approach is called for.
 This approach needs to take into account the special needs of the health care providers as well as the importance of enabling experts in every arena to contribute their expertise in addressing these big challenges.